-This suggests that MCTs might be more beneficial in terms of sustaining or maintaining ketosis rather than directly plunging you into it.
+Based on available research, MCTs might be more beneficial for sustaining or maintaining ketosis rather than directly plunging you into it.

-There are many different scenarios where exogenous ketones could make a big difference in your performance or help you reach your goals, whatever they may be.
+There are many different scenarios where exogenous ketones could make a big difference in your performance or help you reach your unique goals.

 One situation to use ketone supplements is on top of your ketogenic diet.
 In this sense, exogenous ketones would be used to deepen your level of ketosis by raising blood ketones even further.
 They might also come in handy if you’re trying to re-enter ketosis after a cheat day or a carb-cycling routine.

-You might give ketone supplements a try while you’re on a prolonged fast—say something like a 24 hour - 48 hour water-only fast.
-While ketones do contain calories, they’re negligible, and might help you last a bit longer in your fast, or help with mental clarity and focus, if those are your fasting goals.
+You might give ketone supplements a try while you’re on a prolonged fast—say something like a 24–48 hour water-only fast.
+While ketones do contain calories, they’re negligible and might help you last a bit longer in your fast, or help with mental clarity and focus.

-If you’re someone who likes to workout while fasting, exogenous ketones might be the perfect supplement to fuel your workout instead of some quick-burning carbohydrates.
+If you’re someone who likes to exercise while fasting, exogenous ketones might be the perfect supplement to fuel your workout instead of some quick-burning carbohydrates.